rmnmllr/uhr/README.md

 Funduino Mega 2560 setup with DS1307 RTC.
 Displays time with 36 LEDs, 24 for each hour and 12 for every 5 min.
+Additionally there are 5 hour number LEDs (03, 05, 09, 17, 23) and 2 minutes number LEDs (05, 55).

-LED pins fixed in code:
+LED pins fixed in code according to connected outputs.
-- hours range from digital output pin 22 to 46
-- minutes range from digital output pin 2 to 13